 I should have trusted the ID, Avril thought, but he had a sense this cadre planned to scoop up everybody they found in their early twenties, regardless of why they were in Taral.

 A shadow swept across the street, but Avril kept his hands where they were, and his gaze locked on the bondsan.
 The driver looked up and moved his head from side to side as he followed the predator above.
 He stopped the car across the street, and the bondsan hanging onto the side of the vehicle stepped down and sauntered toward Avril.
-Avril stayed where he was, knowing any movement might provoke the bondsan into pulling the trigger after the way he’d tricked and trapped two of their cadre-mates.
+Avril stayed where he was, determined not to provoke the bondsan into pulling the trigger.

 He didn’t know if this was one of the bondsan he’d already seen, but he supposed it didn’t matter.